mondele/btt-writer-docs/docs/dUpload.rst

   *	To the content - return to the Project.

-    *	Click on Project at the left edge of the top green bar.
+    *	Click on Project at the left edge of the top bar.

     *	Make changes to the content.

   *	To the formatting of the document - return to the Project.

-    *	Click on Project at the left edge of the top green bar.
+    *	Click on Project at the left edge of the top bar.

     *	Click the 3-dot icon to invoke the Options menu.